 You will find that equipment loans have lower requirements than other types of business loans.
-This means lower scoring requirements or shorter time in operations: business owners with rating scores as low as 600 or only one year in the business might be able to get equipment financing (the requirement for most business loans is 2 years).
+This means lower-scoring requirements or shorter time in operations: business owners with rating scores as low as 600 or only one years in the business might be able to get equipment financing (the requirement for most business loans is 2 years).
 As with any business loan, your lender may also ask for your tax returns or bank statements.

 The main difference with other types of business loans is that your lender will request information about the equipment to be purchased: in your application, you’ll have to include a description of the equipment, and a price quote or equivalent documentation of the equipment cost.

 Is Equipment Leasing a Good Alternative?

 Some business owners choose to lease the equipment instead of financing it.
 What is the difference between these two options?

 By using an equipment loan, you’ll own the piece of equipment after your loan gets paid off.
 With a lease, your business will only be able to use that equipment while you’re paying for it unless you buy it at the end of the leasing contract.

 So, if you know you’ll need that equipment for a while, equipment financing could be the right move.
 It’s also the right choice for equipment that will retain its intrinsic value or will be still operative by the end of the contract period.

 On the other hand, if you’re looking for a temporary solution to your equipment needs, leasing equipment might make more sense.
 It’s also a better option for equipment that rapidly loses value or will suffer technical obsolescence by the time the leasing period ends.

 There are several options available in the marketplace to get equipment financing.
 Equipment loans can be obtained from sources ranging from traditional national lenders to alternative online lenders.